wp-plugins/nextgen-facebook/readme.txt

 * Added the 'Add via @username' option to the Twitter Social Sharing settings.
 * Added the (now deprecated) "Share" button for Facebook, which allows for additional options when sharing content (like posting to a Facebook Page).
-* To accomodate the old / new "Share" button, I've implemented a tabbed layout in the Facebook settings metabox.
+* Added a tabbed layout in the Facebook settings metabox to accomodate the old / new "Share" button options.
+* Added the following CSS to the 'Buttons Style' stylesheet for the Facebook "Share" button:

+`
+div.fb-share-button { width:105px; }
+div.fb-share-button span {
+        display:block !important;
+        vertical-align:middle !important;
+}
+`

 = Version 6.2.2 =